dillonschultz93/pasta-ds/docs/core/200-farfalle/090-Patterns/100-Card-Poster.md

   </tbody>
 </table>

-# Poster Card
+# Card Poster
 {: .no_toc}

-Poster Cards distinctive attribute is their background image that fill the card container (bleed).
+Card Posters distinctive attribute is their background image that fill the card container (bleed).
 The Cards can embed various information.
 At minima a Heading is required.
-Poster Cards are used to promote key features within the user journey.
+Card Posters are used to promote key features within the user journey.

 <div class="tabs">